OndrejSzekely/metron_ai_deepforge/docs_src/development_notes.md

 2. Press *Ctrl + Shift + P* and search for *Dev Containers: Open Folder in Container...* and click on it.

-3. Select dev env, either PyTorch or Tensorflow.
+3. Select dev env, either PyTorch.

 ## Programming Principles